Already seconds ahead, anticipating what’s going to happen next, small beams radiate from the suit, the Exo utters, “how the fuck…”

 “The problem isn’t the weight of the world – but my relative weakness in it.”

-Eysin knew something of trafficking.
+Eysin knew something about trafficking.
 Hearing she’d been trapped in it in any form made her cringe.
 But she didn’t want to comment.

 Denea continues, “I am an EESO rescue… They set us free and let us join here… So, unlike you – I didn’t come here and start out alone…”